 XIX-XX.
 Practical and/or other provisions made for the public to participate during the preparation of plans and programmes and opportunities for public participation in the preparation of policies relating to the environment provided pursuant to article 7..

 The Planning and Building Act lays down that the public must be involved in decision-making processes for plans to which the Act applies.
-Section 5.1 and 5.2 of the Act requires the planning authorities to provide information actively at an early stage of the planning process, and to give individuals and groups the opportunity to play an active part in the planning process.
+Section 5.1 and 5.2 of the Act requires the planning authorities to actively provide information and accommodate at an early stage of the planning process, and to give individuals and groups the opportunity to play an active part in the planning process.
+The Act and national guidelines for children and youth in planning processes, especially emphasizes the need to accommodate information to and participation of these groups as stakeholders and representatives of the sustainability perspective.
+The regional and local councils for elderly people and people with disabilities established pursuant to the Act provide their right to participate in public decisionmaking procedures to safeguard their interests directly.
 Central government plans, municipal master plans and local development plans shall as a general rule be subjected to two thorough public hearings, once at the beginning of the process and then again when a draft plan has been proposed.
 The same requirements apply pursuant to Section 50 of the Svalbard Environment Act.
+The provision on accommodating participation applies to anyone who proposes plans, whether public organs or private entities or persons.

 As regards plans under the Planning and Building Act with substantial consequences for the environment, directive 2001/42/EC is applicable.
 The directive has been made part of the EEA-Agreement, and has been incorporated in Norwegian law through the provisions on environmental impact assessment in the Planning and Building Act in combination with provisions in the regulation relating to environmental impact assessment.

 In addition to binding plans for land-use planning purposes under the Planning and Building Act, there are many other programmes and general decisions that can determine the framework and terms for later individual decisions.
 The Instructions for Official Studies and Reports laid down by the government apply to work carried out by or commissioned by central government agencies.
 To ensure that public participation is also possible in decision-making processes concerning more strategic programmes relating to the environment, this principle has been incorporated into section 20 of the Environmental Information Act.
-The phrase “plans and programmes” includes everything from municipal land-use plans to national action plans for specific sectors.
+The phrase “plans and programmes” includes everything from municipal land-use plans and cultural heritage plans to national action plans for specific sectors.
 The plans need not have legally binding effect.
 The provision applies to national, county and municipal authorities.